Bedouin121/SpringBot/README.md

-# Bedouin: Your Friendly Personal AI
+# SpringBot: Your Friendly Personal AI

-Welcome to the Bedouin project!
+Welcome to the SpringBot project!
 This is a simple, full-stack application that brings together a Spring Boot backend and a clean, responsive React interface.

 The goal here was to create a straightforward, powerful chatbot experience that you can easily run, customize, and make your own.